by Jodie Renner, editor & author

 Imagine you’ve just met someone for the first time, and after saying hello, they corral you and go into a long monologue about their childhood, upbringing, education, careers, relationships, plans, etc. You keep nodding as you glance around furtively, trying to figure out how to extricate yourself from this self-centered boor.
 You don’t even know this person, so why would you care about all these details at this point?

 Or have you ever had a friend go into great long detail about someone you don’t know, an acquaintance they recently ran into?
 Unless it’s a really fascinating story with a point, I zone out.
 Who cares?
 Give me a good reason to care, and feed me any relevant details in interesting tidbits, please!

 In my editing of novels, I’ll often see a new character come on scene, then the author feels they need to stop the action to introduce that person to the readers.
 So they write paragraphs or even pages of background on the character, in one long expository lump.
 New writers often don’t realize they’ve just brought the story to a skidding halt to explain things the readers don’t necessarily need to know, certainly not to that detail, at that point.
-And it’s telling, not which doesn’t engage readers.
+And it’s telling, not showing, which doesn’t engage readers.
 In fact, they’ll probably skim through it, and maybe even find something else to do instead.

 Don’t start with your character alone, musing or reminiscing.

 Another related technique I find less than compelling is starting with the character on the way to something eventful, and as they’re traveling, they’re recollecting past or recent events in lengthy detail.
 It’s much more engaging to start with the protagonist interacting with others, with some tension and attitude involved.
 Then work in any necessary backstory info bit by bit as the story progresses, through dialogue, brief recollections or references, hints and innuendo, or short flashbacks in real time.
 And through reactions and observations by other characters.